About the Journal

 References must be provided for all publications that relate to the manuscript under consideration.
 In addition, copies of any possible duplicate published material should be submitted with a statement in the covering letter explaining why the manuscript under consideration is not a duplicate publication.
 This includes articles in press or under consideration by another journal.
 Any attempt at dual publication will lead to automatic rejection, may prejudice acceptance of future submissions, and may be highlighted in the journal.

-Manuscripts must contain a statement to the effect that all human studies have been reviewed by the appropriate ethics committee and have therefore been performed in accordance with the ethical standards laid down in an appropriate version of the Declaration of Helsinki (as revised in Brazil in October 2013).
-This approval must be declared in the Methods section of the article with inclusion of the name of the committee.
+All human studies must be reviewed by the appropriate ethics committee and performed in accordance with the ethical standards laid down in the Declaration of Helsinki (as revised in Brazil in October 2013).
 In addition, patient anonymity must be preserved at all times.
 The journal will not publish pictures that identify patients unless the authors submit evidence of written consent from the patient or a legal guardian.
 The AJOPS Patient Consent form can be found here.

 Use of animals in research

-Reports of animal experiments must state that the principles of the care and use of animals for scientific purposes were followed, as well as any specific national laws where applicable.
+Studies involving the use of animals must be reviewed by the appropriate ethics committee and performed in accordance with the principles of the Australian code for the care and use of animals for scientific purposes as well as any specific national laws where applicable.